 The extractive industry, through its operations, brings about changes in local environmental, social and economic conditions that increase the potential for contact between wildlife, livestock and human populations, facilitating the spread of emerging infectious diseases (EIDs).
-The ongoing West Africa Ebola outbreak has shown how EID outbreaks can suspend of shutdown extractive projects.
+The recent West Africa Ebola outbreak showed how EID outbreaks can suspend or shutdown extractive projects.
 The industry therefore has a direct interest in building prevention strategies and strengthening the response capacity of national health systems.

-IDRAM regularly runs simulation exercises that allow those working in the extractive sector to gain experience of the risks associated with EID outbreaks.
-These exercises illustrate how outbreaks can challenge business operations; the sessions foster discussion of how collaboration with national health systems can create appropriate and successful response strategies.
+IDRAM regularly ran simulation exercises that allowed those working in the extractive sector to gain experience of the risks associated with EID outbreaks.
+These exercises illustrated how outbreaks can challenge business operations; the sessions fostered discussion of how collaboration with national health systems can create appropriate and successful response strategies.

-IDRAM is currently evaluating the economic impact of the West Africa Ebola outbreak on selected mining companies and building an evidence base for investment in controlling and preventing EID outbreaks.
-The project will also involve a study investigating barriers and facilitators which influence the development of integrated outbreak response plans between extractive companies and public health sectors.
+IDRAM additionally evaluated the economic impact of the West Africa Ebola outbreak on selected mining companies and building an evidence base for investment in controlling and preventing EID outbreaks.
+The project also involved a study investigating barriers and facilitators which influence the development of integrated outbreak response plans between extractive companies and public health sectors.

 Mining and emerging infectious diseases: Results of the Infectious Disease Risk Assessment and Management (IDRAM) initiative pilot

 The Extractive Industries and Society, Volume 4, Issue 2, April 2017, Pages 251–259